lauarnog/lauarnog/README.md

 ## 🔎 About me

-My name is Henrique Lauar, I'm a programming student passionate about technology, books, film, music and crypto 🔒.
+My name is Henrique Lauar, I'm a programming student passionate about technology, games, books, film, music and crypto 🔒.
 I believe in the power of constancy and discipline, that's why I study every day always looking to evolve a little.
 One step at a time.
 I'm currently delving into the JavaScript language.